 This is the best that Oliver Jeffers has written so far.
 His illustrations are always fantastic, undoubtedly.
 All four-year olds love the book and the artworks.

-Thankfully, in this sort children have asked me only one logical question that they usually ask while reading Jeffers’ books.
+Thankfully, in this story children have asked me only one logical question that they usually ask while reading Jeffers’ books.
 The question was this: ‘How could the penguin use the oar when it did not have hands?’

 At last, I explained them what I should have done long back: Stories have many things that we don’t see in life.
 For example talking animals, demons and little boys throwing a house/fire engine around.
 Just enjoy the story.
 Such things don’t happen in life.